-Do you have a favourite coffee mug and get a bit miffed if a guest inadvertently uses it?
+Do you have a favorite coffee mug and get a bit miffed if a guest inadvertently uses it?
 Do you have 'your' side of the bed?
-Do you try to get the same seat on the train, the same locker at the gym, the same table in the cafeteria or the same spot in the parking lot?
+Do you try to get the same seat on the train, the same locker at the gym, the same table in the cafeteria, or the same spot in the parking lot?
 Do you do things in a certain order, always read the paper from the back, have to position things symmetrically or put a little bit of everything on your fork?
-We know an elderly woman who still doesn't completely drain her teacup, even though she hasn't used leaf tea for over 30 years.

 We all have an affinity with repetition and habit, often when there's no good reason for it.
 It's just familiarity, our comfort zone.

 Got Some Routines?

 Like all of us, you probably have a few routines or set ways into which you've slipped without even noticing.
 You have all kinds of automatic behaviours, personal preferences and routines that you probably aren't even aware of - everybody has.
 Because that's what habits are - action without thought.